-Travelling between Portugal’s two largest cities couldn’t be easier.
-If you want to swap the expensive airfare and airport hassle, for a stunning scenic journey through Portugal, then this guide is for you.
+Travelling between Portugal’s two largest cities, Porto and Lisbon, couldn’t be easier.
+These coastal metropolitans are located about 300 kilometres apart, and both promise unique charms from beautiful architecture to tasty foods and wine.
+If you want to swap the expensive airfare and airport hassle, for a scenic journey through Portugal, then this guide is for you.

 Porto to Lisbon by Train

-Probably the easiest way to travel between these cities is to get a direct train.
-From Porto’s main train station Campanha, you have the chose of getting a direct train to Lisbon Oriente (best for Lisbon Airport) or Lisbon Santa Apolonia (best for city centre).
+The easiest way to travel between Porto and Lisbon is to get a direct train.
+From Porto’s main train station Campanha, you have the choice of getting a direct train to Lisbon Oriente (best for Lisbon Airport) or Lisbon Santa Apolonia (best for city centre).

 Porto Campanha station is located in the east of the city.
 If you’re staying in Porto’s historic centre, get the train from Sao Bento to Campanha.
 It’s just a 4 minute journey and the price is included in your ticket from Porto Campanha to Lisbon – so no need to buy another ticket.
 You can find train times and prices on their official site here.
 Tickets can be bought online, at a ticket booth or in the station’s ticket office.